 The game, which is officially licensed by Warner Brothers, looks just like it does in the movies.
 Though hard molded plastic, each two- to four-inch game piece is expertly and intricately designed for the most realistic look.
 If there’s any downside, it’s that, because the pieces are large and intricate, they tend to crowd the board a bit.
 At the end of the day, this shouldn’t bother novice and recreational players, but it is a consideration for anyone engaged in more serious play.

-The best overall chess set is the House of Staunton Grandmaster Chess Set (view at Amazon), which boasts a sturdy board, well-made pieces, and a moderate price tag.
+The best overall chess set is the Mark & Graham Chess Set (view at Mark & Graham), which is modern looking, well-made, and monogrammable.
 However, if you’re new to the game of chess, we recommend the Winning Moves Games No Stress Chess Set (view at Amazon).
 It comes with 56 “action cards” that detail the rules of the game and provide helpful hints to make chess less intimidating to newcomers.

 This roundup was written by Brigitt Earley.
 She has written and edited hundreds of gift guides and articles about consumer products for various publications over the course of the last 10 years.
 Though not an avid player anymore, she learned to play chess at a very young age.